-- Description of necessary measures, subdivided according to the relevant different routes of exposure, i.e. inhalation, skin and eye contact and ingestion, under different subheadings. - Most important symptoms/effects, acute and delayed. application to mixtures ? - Indication of immediate medical attention and special treatment needed, if necessary.
+- Description of necessary first-aid measures, subdivided according to the different routes of exposure, i.e. inhalation, skin and eye contact and ingestion. - Most important symptoms/effects, acute and delayed.
+We could add : for detailed description, see Section 11. - Indication of immediate medical attention and special treatment needed, if necessary.

-4.4.2 Description of necessary first aid measures
+4.4.2 Description of necessary first-aid measures

 4.4.2.1 Provide first aid instructions by relevant routes of exposure.
 Use subheadings to indicate the procedure for each route (e.g. inhalation, skin, eye, and ingestion).
-Describe expected immediate and delayed symptoms.
+Describe expected immediate and delayed symptoms. (but we are in the section first-aid measures)

-4.4.2.2 Provide advice, including if:

-- (a) immediate medical attention is required and if delayed effects can be expected after exposure; - (b) movement of exposed individual from area to fresh air is recommended; - (c) advice on removal and handling of clothing and shoes from individual is recommended; - (d) any known antidotes may be administered by persons trained in their use as part of the recommended first aid procedure; and - (e) any information on specific first aid facilities, such as showers or eyewashes, are necessary in a workplace where the particular material is used.
+- 4.4.2.2 Provide advice, including if: - (a) immediate medical attention is required and if delayed effects (again medical attention and effects are mixed) can be expected after exposure; - (b) movement of exposed individual from area to fresh air is recommended; - (c) advice on removal and handling of clothing and shoes from individual is recommended; - (d) any known antidotes may be administered by persons trained in their use as part of the recommended first aid procedure; and - (e) any information on specific first aid facilities, such as showers or eyewashes, are necessary in a workplace where the particular material is used.